-- Learn and comprehend the foundations of information theory. - Be able to compute information that a source produces and examine the possibility to transmit it over a specific channel. - Be able to choose the most adequate compression algorithms. - Be able to evaluate the impact of the application of compression algorithms. - Be able to choose the most adequate error correction algorithms under specific noise conditions and transmission rate.
+- · Learn and comprehend the foundations of information theory. - Be able to compute information that a source produces and examine the possibility to transmit it over a specific channel. - Be able to choose the most adequate compression algorithms. - Be able to evaluate the impact of the application of compression algorithms. - Be able to design reliable communication systems and choose the most adequate error correction algorithm under specific noise conditions and transmission rate.